aaronrotman/discord-bot/README.md

 # discord-bot

-A discord bot that provides Ethereum blockchain data on demand.
+A discord bot that provides Ethereum blockchain data.

 ## Tools used:
 * Python